 Secondly, pack a few clothes but not too many.
 After all, you only travel for 2 weeks and a few tee-shirts, pants, and underwear should be enough.

-Unlike a 3-month trip, I wouldn’t recommend a first-aid kit since you’re probably only going to join day tours or stay in cities.
-However, packing the essential medication for motion sickness, stomach issues, and paracetamol is a great idea.
+Also be sure to pack the essential medication for motion sickness, stomach issues, and paracetamol is a great idea.

 VIETNAM TRAVEL GUIDES